I am a philosopher, author, and (in the background, alas, always in the background) low-key singer-songwriter-guitar-player.

 Toward a Transpersonal Ecology: Developing New Foundations for Environmentalism

 A Theory of General Ethics: Human Relationships, Nature, and the Built Environment

 .... and a rather different kind of book:

 On Beautiful Days Such as This: A philosopher's search for love, work, place, meaning, and suchlike

 My main university teaching has been in the areas of ethical theory (i.e., normative ethics and meta-ethics), applied ethics, environmental ethics, the philosophy of conservation, the philosophy of mind, the nature of the interior lives of humans and other animals, and the tangled trio of free will, determinism, and moral responsibility.
-I have also lectured or given papers internationally to a wide range of university and broader general interest audiences in countries ranging from Australia, Bermuda, England, Finland, Germany, Greece, and Italy to Japan, the Netherlands, New Zealand, Scotland, Sweden, and the US.
+I have also lectured or given papers internationally to a wide range of university and broader general interest audiences in countries ranging from Australia, Austria, Bermuda, England, Finland, Germany, Greece, and Italy to Japan, the Netherlands, New Zealand, Scotland, Sweden, and the US.